On the Ramanujan conjecture for automorphic forms over function fields I. Geometry: Main result

 \subsection{Outline of the proof}

-We embed $\pi$ in a suitable automorphic family $\lV$.
-It consists of automorphic representations $\Pi$ of $G(\A_F)$, such that $\Pi_u$ has a non-zero $(J,\chi)$-invariant vector, with bounded ramification at a finite set of places, and unramified elsewhere.
-More generally, for every integer $n\ge 1$, we define $F_n= F \otimes_{\F_q} \F_{q^n}$ and $\mathcal V_n$ as a multi-set of automorphic representations of $G(\A_{F_n})$, counted with multiplicity, and with similar prescribed behavior.
-All $\Pi\in \mathcal V_n$ are cuspidal.
+We embed $\pi$ in a suitable \emph{automorphic family} $(\lV_n)_{n\ge 1}$.
+We let $\lV_1$ consist of the multi-set of automorphic representations $\Pi$ of $G(\A_F)$, counted with multiplicities, such that $\Pi_u$ has a non-zero $(J,\chi)$-invariant vector, $\Pi$ has bounded ramification at a fixed finite set of places, and $\Pi$ is unramified elsewhere.
+The ramification bound is chosen compatibly with the original representation $\pi$ in such a way that $\pi\in \lV_1$.
+Since $(J,\chi)$ arises from a supercuspidal datum, all $\pi\in \lV_1$ are supercuspidal.